flectra-hq/flectra/doc/reference/qweb.rst

     Sets up a number of default values in the rendering context:

     ``request``
-        the current :class:`~flectra.http.WebRequest` object, if any
+        the current :class:`~odoo.http.WebRequest` object, if any
     ``debug``
         whether the current request (if any) is in ``debug`` mode :func:`quote_plus <werkzeug.urls.url_quote_plus>`